NaoiseGaffney/ElderCareSupreme/README.md

 Landing Page:

-As a visitor I would like to be able to login or register for an account.
+As a visitor, I would like to be able to login or register for an account.

 Login Page:

-As a user I would like to be able to login to the site using my credentials.
+As a user, I would like to be able to login to the site using my credentials.

 Dashboard:

-As a user I would like to make a selection from Adding a new task, Selecting a existing task, and updating my profile details.
+As a user, I would like to make a selection from Adding a new task, Selecting an existing task, and updating my profile details.

 Search for a task:

-As a user I would like to be able to search for a task by city name or post code.
+As a user, I would like to be able to search for a task by city name or post code.

 Add task:

-As a user I would like to be able to add a new task.
+As a user, I would like to be able to add a new task.

 Update Profile:

-As a user I would like to be able to update the details in my profile.
+As a user, I would like to be able to update the details in my profile.

 **<u>Testing</u>**

-Testing has been complted by humans using as many different devices and screen sizes as possible.
+Testing has been completed by humans using as many different devices and screen sizes as possible.
 Also, testing has been completed remotely at several locations using a mixture of 4g and 3g to check on response and download times.

 **<u>General Website Functionality Tests:</u>**